Buffalo Central Terminal: Wartime and decline (1941–1979)

 There was a burst of activity during World War II when the station had a reasonable amount of train traffic for its size.
 Notable trains making daily calls at the station include the Wolverine, Interstate Express, the Ohio State Limited, the Lake Shore Limited, the 20th Century Limited (engine crew-change stop only), the New England States, the Boston Express, the Empire State Express and Southwestern Limited, among many others.

 After the war, the station entered into what would be a permanent decline, amid the larger decline in train travel across the country.
 As early as 1956, the New York Central offered the terminal for sale for one million dollars.
-A company called Buffprop Enterprises did negotiate a 25-year lease of the terminal in 1959, but that ended the following year.
+A company called Buffprop Enterprises negotiated a 25-year lease of the terminal in 1959, but that ended the following year.
 The service to Niagara Falls, New York ended by 1961.

 In 1966, the continuing decrease in passenger revenues caused NYC to demolish parts of the Terminal complex, including the Pullman service building, coach shop and ice house.
-In 1968, the NYC merged with the PRR to form Penn Central Transportation (PC), which operated the terminal until the creation of Amtrak in 1971.
+In 1968, the NYC merged with the PRR to form Penn Central (PC), which operated the terminal until the formaton of Amtrak in 1971.

 The bankrupt PC was absorbed by Conrail in April 1976.
 In 1978, Amtrak restored direct service to Niagara Falls.
-One train per day connected with Via Rail Canada/Toronto, Hamilton and Buffalo Railway service to Toronto–forerunner of today's Maple Leaf.
-The financially-strapped passenger carrier was in no position to rehabilitate Central Terminal, resulting in the reopening of Buffalo–Exchange Street station near downtown for the Empire Service route, including the connecting service to Toronto, further marginalizing use of Central Terminal.
-That left Central Terminal with only two routes — the Chicago-bound Lake Shore Limited and the Detroit-bound Niagara Rainbow.
-The four daily trains did not justify such a large station; Amtrak had to spend $150,000 per year on heating bills alone.
-Rather than spend the massive sums necessary to rehabilitate Central Terminal, Amtrak replaced it in 1979 with the much-smaller Buffalo–Depew station, 10 mi east of downtown.
-The last train to call at Central Terminal was the westbound Lake Shore Limited, which departed at 4:10 am on October 28, 1979.
+One train per day connected with Via Rail/Toronto, Hamilton & Buffalo Railway service to Toronto–forerunner of today's Maple Leaf.
+The financially-strapped passenger carrier was in no position to rehabilitate Central Terminal, resulting in the reopening of Buffalo-Exchange Street station near downtown for the Empire Service route, including the connecting service to Toronto, further marginalizing use of Central Terminal.
+That left Central Terminal with only two services; the Lake Shore Limited to Chicago and the Niagara Rainbow to Detroit.
+The four daily trains did not even begin to justify the massive sums necessary to rehabilitate such a large station; Amtrak had to spend $150,000 per year on heating bills alone.
+Amtrak replaced it in 1979 with the much-smaller Buffalo–Depew station, 10 mi east of downtown.
+The last train to call at Central Terminal was the westbound Lake Shore Limited, which departed at 04:10 on October 28, 1979.